OutSystems/docs-odc/src/eap/user-management/roles.md

 From the **Create role** screen, within each section, such as **Deployment Management** > **Deploy apps** select the stage such as Development or QA for which you want to enable the permission.
 You can always come back to this screen to adjust the permissions.

-## Member access with app scope
+## Organization access with app scope

-Members are users who have Organization roles.
-Members have access to the ODC Portal and to the ODC Studio to build apps.
+Organization access is required for users to access the ODC Portal and to the ODC Studio to build apps.

 To define what users are able to do, ODC uses Organization scope and App scope.
 Organization scope provides broad access, while App scope pertains to a particular app.
 As users begin working you might want to limit their access and then provide them with more access as needed.
-For example, for the Organization scope you might give a member the Developer role or a custom role that you defined.
+For example, for the Organization scope you might give an Organization member the Developer role or a custom role that you defined.
 Then if the Developer needs access to an app, they request additional access for a specific app.

 Using Apps scope you can give developers Admin access to the specific App so they can complete their work.